martin-olivier/dylib/README.md

 # Tips

-> If you are using CMake to build a dynamic library, you can remove the prefix `lib` for macOS and linux to ensure the library has the same name on all platforms with this CMake rule :
+> If you are using CMake to build a dynamic library, you can remove the prefix `lib` for macOS and linux to ensure the library has the same name on all platforms with this CMake rule:

 ```cmake
 set_target_properties(target PROPERTIES PREFIX "")